 Suzuki Strings Program (Violin & Cello) new!

-With the Suzuki approach, based on the “mother- tongue” method of learning, children can learn music in the same way they learn to speak their language.
+With the Suzuki approach, based on the “mother- tongue” method of learning, children learn music in the same way they learned to speak their language.

 The Suzuki string program at Harmonia includes weekly private lessons and biweekly group classes.